Heartbeat (2012 film): Plot

 Emilia and Bernhard Janes are over the moon when they learn that they are finally expecting a child.
 During a routine check they are confronted with a terrifying diagnoses.

 Emilia has cancer.
 Her chances to survive are good, but therefore she will have to start with the treatment immediately.
 The doctor suggests an abortion.
 While Bernhard is willing to sacrifice the baby in order to save his wife's life, Emilia is already too attached to the baby.
-Time is running.
+Time is running out.